Who knew that Amazon could be a fancy-smancy candle shop? I’m a sucker for online shopping, b/c it’s for the lazy and spontaneous buyers. That’s me.

 So, I tested 5 candles by polling friends and journaling my mood while each one burned.
 I’ve ranked the candles and listed WHY they did/did not meet my expectations:

-Hands down, this took the crown.
+Hands down, this took the crown in the competition of the best candles.
 I was surprised because I assumed Foret (Forest) would be too woodsy, taking back to the Piney Woods of East Texas.
 Instead, I was transported to Sherwood Forest.
 I only use this in the powder room sparingly.
 Perfect hostess gift: You WILL be invited back.
 It’s addictive.
 5o hours of burn time, and it’s worth every $1.25 per hour.

 Tip: If it’s too expensive, tell your partner to be Robin Hood and steal from the rich.

 Purple is my second favorite color and the silk black box had me from hello.
 But mainly, I loved the mysterious sweet and spicy juxtaposition.
 Complex and mysterious, Jasmine meets pepper is a dramatic combination.
 Kind of like me.
 Rihanna explains it best: